Ahsanx1-tech/HR-Analytics-Employee-Insights-Dashboard/README.md

 * **Version Control:** TMDL (Tabular Model Definition Language)
 * **UI/UX:** Neumorphic design with shadows and rounded corners for a 3D effect.

+## 🔗 How to View

+Download the .pbix file.

+Open in Power BI Desktop

 ## 📈 Featured DAX Measures
 ```dax
 Total Employees = COUNTROWS('EmpTable')